Wills, Trusts & Probate

 Do I need a lawyer to create a living will in California?

-Can I change or revoke my living will after it is created?
+Can I update or revoke my living will?

 What happens if I do not have a living will?

-Can I include preferences about organ donation in my living will?
+Can I include organ donation preferences in my living will?